 That all changed with the fourth-generation Pathfinder, which swung its focus to become an American-focused SUV.
 Its purpose changed from an off-roader capable of towing to more of a cushy cruiser that’ll carry seven passengers in comfort.

-Earlier versions of the fourth-generation Pathfinder appeared to suffer problems with their Jatco continuously-variable transmission (CVT), but they seem to have been resolved with the latest version.
+Earlier versions of the fourth-generation Nissan Pathfinder appeared to suffer problems with their Jatco continuously-variable transmission (CVT), but they seem to have been resolved with the latest version.

 Before a new Pathfinder hits the market in 2021, Nissan has started the process of rolling out special editions to clear stock.